ThanosEL/Prometheus-Stack/README.md

 # Prometheus Stack Setup Guide

-Setup guide for Prometheus, Node Exporter, Alertmanager, and Grafana on Ubuntu.
+Setup guide for Prometheus, Node Exporter, Alertmanager, Grafana on Ubuntu, and Windows Exporter on Windows.

 ---